 - Your recovery may suffer

-It could also be that there is a sweet spot for some the uses carb cutting and fat adaption to increase certain areas of performance, promote a better body composition or weight loss when needed, and still be able to maintain muscle mass, strength
+It could also be that there is a sweet spot for some the uses carb cutting and fat adaption to increase certain areas of performance, promote a better body composition or weight loss when needed, and still be able to maintain muscle mass, strength, and output.

 To reach the happy middle: